 So if Baseball Reference lists him at 113 sacrifice hits, how many of those were actual sacrifice bunts?
 54. When you think about a home run hitter like Ruth, 54 sacrifice bunts is a lot.
 Ruth had a sacrifice bunt every year between 1915 and 1930.
 From 1922-30, when he clubbed 403 homers, he also laid down 33 sacrifice bunts.

 Mel Ott, who is listed with 109 sacrifice hits, had 63 actual sacrifice bunts among those, the most of anyone who hit more than 500 homers.
 One dramatic difference in the list for sacrifice hits and actual bunts is Jimmie Foxx.
-Although listed with 71 sacrifice hits, only 22 of those were bunts – still a significant number for a man renowned for his physical strength.
+Although listed with 71 sacrifice hits, only 22 of those were bunts.
+This is still a significant number for a man renowned for his physical strength.

 Babe Ruth's Homers and Sacrifice Hits